Nidhi-K/PCA-for-handwritten-digit-classification/README.md

 #### Projection of test images into eigen space with all eigen vectors constructed from 600 samples
 ![c](https://github.com/Nidhi-K/PCA-for-handwritten-digit-classification/blob/master/images/p_k600.jpg)

-For images and further details, refer to `Report.pdf`.
+For further details and images, refer to `Report.pdf`.